 Source: New York City, Taxi and Limousine Commission (TLC).

 On-demand ride-sharing services such as Uber, Lyft, Via, and Juno were introduced in 2011 (for Uber) and slowly started to gain market share.
 By 2017 they accounted for more than 50% of all monthly for-hire trips, and by 2019 this share climbed to 74%.
-The ease of booking on-demand services also resulted in doubling the demand during the 2015 to 2019 time period, while the demand for conventional taxi services was halved.
+The ease of booking on-demand services also doubled the demand during the 2015 to 2019 period, while the demand for conventional taxi services was halved.
 This involves a larger number of vehicles in circulation in high-density areas and related congestion.
 This has incited the City of New York to impose in 2018 a limit to the number of for-hire vehicles that can circulate in Manhattan at a given time.